HPCE/hpce-2014-cw1/README.md

 **Save as**: figures/e2_3_abstraction_cost.pdf

-This allows you to quite accurately inferr the overead involved in creating an anonymous function.
+This allows you to quite accurately infer the overead involved in creating an anonymous function.
 The overhead in matlab is quite high, so we need to make sure that: